Foreword

 Alignment Researcher

-What they do: Research the question of how to ensure AI systems pursue goals compatible with human values.
+What they do.
+Research the question of how to ensure AI systems pursue goals compatible with human values.
 Reward specification, scalable oversight, RLHF, AI control, model organisms of misalignment.
 Anthropic's Alignment team works "to understand the risks of AI models and develop ways to ensure that future ones remain helpful, honest, and harmless."

-Demand signals: Anthropic, OpenAI, Google DeepMind, Redwood Research, ARC, MIRI.
+Demand signals.
+Anthropic, OpenAI, Google DeepMind, Redwood Research, ARC, MIRI.
 Anthropic Fellows Program (May and July 2026 cohorts) is the leading pipeline — over 80% of fellows produce publishable research, over 40% subsequently join Anthropic full-time.

-Supply signals: Academic ML researchers with safety focus.
+Supply signals.
+Academic ML researchers with safety focus.
 PhDs in AI safety, alignment, or related fields.
 Alumni of MATS (ML Alignment Theory Scholars), Redwood Research Residency, ARC research positions, Anthropic Fellows.
 Public output (papers, alignment forum posts, GitHub contributions to alignment tools).

 Interpretability Researcher

-What they do: Discover and understand how large language models work internally.
+What they do.
+Discover and understand how large language models work internally.
 Mechanistic interpretability — circuits, superposition, feature visualization.
 Build attribution graphs that partially reveal the steps a model took internally to decide on a particular output.
 Anthropic: "AI models like Claude talk in words but think in numbers."

-Demand signals: Anthropic Interpretability team.
+Demand signals.
+Anthropic Interpretability team.
 Google DeepMind Interpretability.
 Redwood Research.
 EleutherAI.
 AI Safety Institutes (UK AISI, US AISI, others emerging).
 Academic labs at top CS programs.

-Supply signals: Public research output (papers, interpretability tools on GitHub).
+Supply signals.
+Public research output (papers, interpretability tools on GitHub).
 Backgrounds in neuroscience, math, theoretical CS, physics.
 Often academic before industry.

 Model Behavior Researcher

-What they do: Study how models behave in the wild.
+What they do.
+Study how models behave in the wild.
 Why do they hallucinate?
 Why do they fake alignment?
 Why do they engage in reward hacking?
 Anthropic's Societal Impacts team explores how AI is used in the real world.

-Demand signals: Frontier labs.
+Demand signals.
+Frontier labs.
 AI safety nonprofits.
 Government safety institutes.

 Safety Evaluation Researcher

-What they do: Designs evaluations specifically for safety properties (vs. capabilities).
+What they do.
+Designs evaluations specifically for safety properties (vs. capabilities).
 Anthropic's "Applied Safety Research Engineer, Safeguards" role: "How do we measure whether a model is safe?
 How do we create evaluations that reflect real-world usage rather than synthetic benchmarks?"

 Adjacent to D5 (AI Evaluations Engineer) but research-flavored rather than production-flavored.

-Talent Development Models
+Talent Development Models (EXPANDED in v0.4)

-• Anthropic Fellows Program: 4-month structured program, $15K/month stipend, mentor-led, project-based, public-output-focused.
+4-month structured program, $15K/month stipend, mentor-led, project-based, public-output-focused.
 May and July 2026 cohorts open.
 Research areas: scalable oversight, adversarial robustness and AI control, model organisms of misalignment, mechanistic interpretability, AI security, model welfare.
 Operates in US, UK, Canada.

-The Atlas notes these because the discovery layer for Part IV roles is fundamentally different from the rest of the Atlas — it runs through structured fellowship programs more than through traditional hiring.
+The Atlas notes these because the discovery layer for Part IV roles is fundamentally different from the rest of the Atlas — it runs through structured fellowship programs more than through traditional hiring. shipstacked's matching engine cannot route Part IV practitioners the same way it routes Part I; the supply enters the labor market through different mechanisms.

 Why this gets its own part